funkhou9/editTools/README.md

+# editTools
-# editTools - Detection and visualization of RNA editing data from VCF files
+### Detection and visualization of RNA editing data from VCF files

 ### Installation
-editTools contains compiled code and relies on the Rcpp package
+editTools contains compiled code and relies on the Rcpp package and c++11.
-If using GNU version 4.7 or later, set c++11 with
+If using GNU version 4.7 or later, specify c++11 with:
 ```R
 Sys.setenv("PKG_CXXFLAGS" = "-std=c++11")
 ```
-Otherwise
+Otherwise, use:
 ```R
 Sys.setenv("PKG_CXXFLAGS" = "-std=c++0x")
 ```

-Install with
+Then install the editTools package with:
 ```R
 devtools::install_github("funkhou9/editTools")
 ```